karisantos/book3/src/hackathons/business-location/index.md

 	After drinking, people may want to get something to eat.

+17. Is there any restaurants with 3 stars or less within 2 kilometers ? contributed by (Fadhil Suhendi)

+You don’t want highly-rated competition nearby.

-17. Are there dry cleaning/laundry businesses within 2 kilometers?
+18. Are there any dry/cleaning or laundry businesses within 2 kilometers ? contributed by (Fadhil Suhendi)

-	When people do their laundry late at night, they may get hungry.
+When people do their laundry late at night, they may get hungry

-18. Are there elementary/high schools within 2 kilometers?

-19. Do establishments within 2 kilometers require formal attire?

-20. Are there a lot of nightlife establishments nearby?

-	You want to be near the night-life of the city.

-21. Are there dive bars within 2 kilometers?

-22. Are there religious organizations within 2 kilometers?
+19. Are there any religious organization within 2 kilometers ? contributed by (fadhil suhendi)

+There are many people who have late night prayer

+20. Are there any libraries within 2 kilometers ? contributed by (fadhil suhendi) Some people might get hungry after studying

 ### Conclusion